 - what to say when someone comments on your photo

-- what to say when someone commented on your profile pic
+- what do you say when someone comments on a facebook pic